 Can I be Fired for Claiming a Workers’ Comp Claim?

 According to Florida Statutes chapter 440.205, no employer is allowed to fire, intimidate, or threaten an employee for filing a workers’ compensation claim.
-If you have been fired by your employer, our workers’ compensation attorneys in Coral Springs can help you file a wrongful termination lawsuit against your employer.
+If you have been fired by your employer, our workers’ comp attorneys in Coral Springs can help you file a wrongful termination lawsuit against your employer.

 Is there a Time Limit to File a Workers’ Comp Claim in Coral Springs, Florida?